Albemarle (NYSE:ALB) Issues FY 2022 Earnings Guidance

 Albemarle (NYSE:ALB – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided EPS guidance of $12.30-$15.00 for the period, compared to the consensus EPS estimate of $10.88.
+The company provided earnings per share (EPS) guidance of $12.30-$15.00 for the period, compared to the consensus estimate of $10.88.
 The company issued revenue guidance of $5.80 billion-$6.20 billion, compared to the consensus revenue estimate of $5.44 billion.

-A number of equities research analysts have recently issued reports on the company.
-Royal Bank of Canada boosted their target price on Albemarle from $300.00 to $314.00 in a research report on Tuesday, May 24th.
-UBS Group lowered Albemarle from a buy rating to a neutral rating and dropped their price target for the company from $300.00 to $260.00 in a research report on Thursday.
-StockNews.com raised Albemarle from a sell rating to a hold rating in a research report on Friday, May 6th.
-Oppenheimer upped their price target on Albemarle from $307.00 to $368.00 in a research report on Friday, May 6th.
-Finally, Zacks Investment Research lowered Albemarle from a strong-buy rating to a hold rating and set a $200.00 price target on the stock. in a research report on Monday, February 21st.
-Two analysts have rated the stock with a sell rating, five have issued a hold rating and twelve have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, Albemarle currently has an average rating of Buy and an average price target of $277.15.
+ALB has been the subject of several recent research reports.
+StockNews.com raised shares of Albemarle from a sell rating to a hold rating in a research note on Friday, May 6th.
+Oppenheimer lifted their target price on shares of Albemarle from $307.00 to $368.00 in a research note on Friday, May 6th.
+Cowen lifted their price objective on Albemarle from $275.00 to $300.00 in a research report on Friday, May 6th.
+Cowen boosted their price target on Albemarle from $275.00 to $300.00 in a research report on Friday, May 6th.
+Finally, Zacks Investment Research cut Albemarle from a strong-buy rating to a hold rating and set a $200.00 price target for the company. in a research report on Monday, February 21st.
+Two investment analysts have rated the stock with a sell rating, five have given a hold rating and twelve have given a buy rating to the company’s stock.
+According to MarketBeat, Albemarle currently has a consensus rating of Buy and an average price target of $277.15.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, July 1st.
-Investors of record on Friday, June 10th will be paid a dividend of $0.395 per share.
-The ex-dividend date of this dividend is Thursday, June 9th.
-This represents a $1.58 annualized dividend and a yield of 0.63%.
-Albemarle’s payout ratio is 66.39%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, July 1st.
+Shareholders of record on Friday, June 10th will be paid a dividend of $0.395 per share.
+The ex-dividend date is Thursday, June 9th.
+This represents a $1.58 dividend on an annualized basis and a yield of 0.65%.
+Albemarle’s dividend payout ratio is currently 66.39%.

-A number of large investors have recently made changes to their positions in the stock.
-Neuberger Berman Group LLC boosted its stake in Albemarle by 15.7% during the 1st quarter.
-Neuberger Berman Group LLC now owns 7,877 shares of the specialty chemicals company’s stock valued at $1,742,000 after purchasing an additional 1,068 shares during the period.
-The Manufacturers Life Insurance Company raised its holdings in Albemarle by 3.9% in the 1st quarter.
-The Manufacturers Life Insurance Company now owns 99,730 shares of the specialty chemicals company’s stock valued at $22,055,000 after acquiring an additional 3,750 shares in the last quarter.
-BNP Paribas Arbitrage SA raised its holdings in Albemarle by 33.4% in the 1st quarter.
-BNP Paribas Arbitrage SA now owns 56,411 shares of the specialty chemicals company’s stock valued at $12,475,000 after acquiring an additional 14,130 shares in the last quarter.
-Walleye Capital LLC raised its holdings in Albemarle by 170.7% in the 1st quarter.
-Walleye Capital LLC now owns 5,684 shares of the specialty chemicals company’s stock valued at $1,257,000 after acquiring an additional 3,584 shares in the last quarter.
-Finally, Cim Investment Management Inc. acquired a new position in Albemarle in the 1st quarter valued at approximately $980,000.
+Several hedge funds have recently made changes to their positions in the company.
+Covestor Ltd lifted its holdings in Albemarle by 51.2% during the first quarter.
+Covestor Ltd now owns 130 shares of the specialty chemicals company’s stock valued at $29,000 after purchasing an additional 44 shares in the last quarter.
+Geneos Wealth Management Inc. grew its holdings in shares of Albemarle by 9.1% in the first quarter.
+Geneos Wealth Management Inc. now owns 792 shares of the specialty chemicals company’s stock worth $175,000 after purchasing an additional 66 shares during the last quarter.
+Salem Investment Counselors Inc. lifted its stake in Albemarle by 127.3% in the fourth quarter.
+Salem Investment Counselors Inc. now owns 125 shares of the specialty chemicals company’s stock worth $29,000 after acquiring an additional 70 shares during the period.
+Global Wealth Management Investment Advisory Inc. lifted its stake in Albemarle by 49.2% in the first quarter.
+Global Wealth Management Investment Advisory Inc. now owns 267 shares of the specialty chemicals company’s stock worth $59,000 after acquiring an additional 88 shares during the period.
+Finally, Kingsview Wealth Management LLC lifted its position in shares of Albemarle by 4.8% during the fourth quarter.
+Kingsview Wealth Management LLC now owns 2,417 shares of the specialty chemicals company’s stock valued at $565,000 after buying an additional 110 shares during the last quarter.
 Hedge funds and other institutional investors own 80.03% of the company’s stock.

 Albemarle Corporation develops, manufactures, and markets engineered specialty chemicals worldwide.
 It operates through three segments: Lithium, Bromine, and Catalysts.
 The Lithium segment offers lithium compounds, including lithium carbonate, lithium hydroxide, lithium chloride, and lithium specialties; and reagents, such as butyllithium and lithium aluminum hydride for use in lithium batteries for consumer electronics and electric vehicles, high performance greases, thermoplastic elastomers for car tires, rubber soles, plastic bottles, catalysts for chemical reactions, organic synthesis processes in the areas of steroid chemistry and vitamins, life sciences, pharmaceutical industry, and other markets.